jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 someStore.someHandler()
 ```

-### Ad Hoc Handler - Handler without a Store
+### Ad Hoc Handler - Handler Without a Store

-It is possible in fritz2 to create some handler without any store.
+It is possible in fritz2 to create handlers without any store.

 Common use cases are the combination of multiple handler calls based upon the same event or to simply create a working
 placeholder before the store is ready.